 The Rider-Waite cast of characters dressed in cloth of gold.
 Kat’s Black’s Golden Tarot is a digital collage of medieval and Renaissance artwork, recreating all the classic scenes and poses of Tarot.
-The cards are populated by shining kings and queens, peasants and saints—all richly colored and accented with golden foil.
+The cards are populated by shining kings and queens, peasants and saints—all sumptuously painted and accented with golden foil.
 Its deviations are few and judicious.
 The disembodied hands in the Aces, for example, are replaced in each suit by angels holding the Ace.

 The Golden Tarot so heart-meltingly beautiful that it will make beginners want to put in extra hours of practice.
 While its Christian imagery may be off-putting to some, it is a solid choice for most beginners.

 Both gentle and profound, the Sun and Moon Tarot recreates the cards with evocative pastel drawings.
 Keywords for the Minor Arcana help clue in beginners without being obtrusive.
 Astrological, elemental and Hebrew letter correspondences appear on the cards, should you wish to dig a little deeper.